mercadopago/devsite-docs/guides/in-person-payments/integration-api/integration.en.md

 ## 2. Associate your Point device with your Mercado Pago account

-Now you are going to link your Point device to your Mercado Pago account.
+Now you need to link your Point device to your Mercado Pago account.
 In order to do that, you need to have our application on your cell phone.
 You can get it for the operating systems [iOS](https://itunes.apple.com/ar/app/mercado-pago/id925436649?mt=8) and [Android](https://play.google.com/store/apps/details?id=com.mercadopago.wallet&hl=es_419).
 You must also have a Point device.

 ### Scan the QR code of your Point device